PorteAperteSulWeb/pasw2015/github/README.md

 `GitHub Plugin URI: https://github.com/afragen/github-updater`

 ...where the above URI leads to the __owner/repository__ of your theme or plugin.
 The URI may be in the format `https://github.com/<owner>/<repo>` or the short format `<owner>/<repo>`.
 You do not need both.
 Only one Plugin or Theme URI is required.

+Developers please note that your plugin/theme installation directory and remote repository names **must** be identical.
+This includes case sensitivity.
+Otherwise issues may arise where certain features fail to work properly.
+Please be consistent in your naming.

 ## Installation